The Three Phases of Change Management

 These three change management phases are the organizing principle for this site and give it its basic structure.

 Change in Two Dimensions That Cannot Be Separated

 There is a dual nature to large-scale change management processes.
 In one dimension, the change effort must be led and monitored like any other project.
 In the other dimension, people, who will be affected by the change, must be managed through the transition.
 To manage change in the workplace, it’s critical to pay attention to both dimensions throughout the change effort, and it’s important to note that they are two sides of the same coin.
 They cannot and should not be considered “either-or.”

 This dimension provides a project leadership orientation to the change effort.
 First, it ensures that the critical elements are being given appropriate consideration and oversight.
 These include:

 - Setting the vision

 Second, it drives change to be woven into the fabric of the overall project plan and not treated as a parallel or collateral effort.

 This dimension focuses on what leaders and managers need to do to help people transition through the intended change.
 First, it ensures that leaders and managers diagnose the impact of change on their people before the change is launched.
 Second, it ensures that leaders and managers work with people through the change in a supportive way that is beneficial for both the organization and for moving the individual through the change.
 This is critical because the change won’t work as intended if people are left behind.

-Both dimensions – leading a change project and managing people through change – are fundamental to the model used in The Change Kit.
+Both dimensions – leading a change project and managing people through change – are fundamental to the change management framework used in The Change Kit.